KI @ HWG LU

 The HWG Ludwigshafen has a university-wide standardized declaration of independence for the final thesis, which also provides information on the use of AI systems.
 The declaration of independence requires that the question of whether and which AI systems may be used in the thesis and how the output is documented is agreed with the first assessor.
 The declaration of independence can be found on the SSC website for the thesis.

-Additional information for education staff and employees
+Additional information for educators

 Lecturers and lecturers will receive additional information and recommendations from the Departments of Studies and Education on the use of AI systems in teaching and examinationson the intranet (please register on the intranet beforehand).